neiorz/Wholesale-Customers-Clustering-App/README.md

 # Wholesale-Customers-Clustering-App
-A machine learning project for clustering wholesale customers ز
+A machine learning project for clustering wholesale customers .